HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-03-01-wallets-advanced.md

 chapter: "Wallets"
 ---

-By now know what a wallet is and what it does, if not -> beginner and advanced

-here take a look at some of the most important concepts that make a wallet work.
+By now you most likely know what a wallet is and what it does.
+A wallet generates a random private key *sk*, derives your public key *pk* in a first step using [*elliptic curve cryptography*]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-1-elliptic-curve-cryptography %}) and derives your address(es) from you public key, mainly using two different [*hash functions*]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}).
+It furthermore stores your private key and takes care of [*signing* transactions]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}).

+In case this is completely new to you, please take a look at the [Beginner]() or [Advanced]() level articles on wallets.
+You can simply do so by adjusting the level in the top left corner.

+In this article, we want to introduced some of the more advanced technical details that are applied in modern wallets.

 main function, generate sk, derive pk and addresses, manage those. pkc article.
 Also interface with blockchain.